rayaman/multi/README.md

 end)
 step1:OnEnd(function(self)
   print("Done!")
   -- We finished here, but I feel like we could have reused this step in some way...
-Yeah I soule Reset() it, but what if i wanted to change it... if self.endAt==10 then -- lets only loop once
+I could use Reset() , but what if I wanted to change it... if self.endAt==10 then -- lets only loop once
 	self:Update(1,11,1,0) -- oh now we can reach that else condition! end
   -- Note Update() will restart the step! end)

--- step2 is bored lets give it some love :P step2.range=step2:newRange() -- Set up a range object to have a nested step in a sense!
+-- step2 is bored let’s give it some love :P step2.range=step2:newRange() -- Set up a range object to have a nested step in a sense!
 Each nest requires a new range -- it is in your interest not to share ranges between objects!
 You can however do it if it suits your needs though step2:OnStep(function(self,pos)
   -- for 1=1,math.huge do
-    --  print("Haha I am holding the code up because I can!!!")
+    --  print("I am holding the code up because I can!")
   --end
-  -- We dont want to hold things up, but we want to nest.
+  -- We don’t want to hold things up, but we want to nest.
-  -- Note a range is not nessary if the nested for loop has a small range, if however the range is rather large you may want to allow other objects to do some work for i in self.range(1,100) do
+  -- Note a range is not necessary if the nested for loop has a small range, if however, the range is rather large you may want to allow other objects to do some work for i in self.range(1,100) do
-    print(pos,i) -- Now our nested for loop is using a range object which allows for other objects to get some cpu time while this one is running end end)
+    print(pos,i) -- Now our nested for loop is using a range object which allows for other objects to get some CPU time while this one is running end end)
 -- TSteps are just like alarms and steps mixed together, the only difference in construction is the 4th Argument.
 On a TStep that argument controls time.
-The defualt is 1
+The default is 1
 -- The Reset(n) works just like you would figure! step3=multi:newTStep(1,10,.5,2) -- lets go from 1 to 10 counting by .5 every 2 seconds
 step3:OnStep(function(self,pos)